 Greater Lansing presents a year-round schedule of mostly free annual festivals and events, many of which focus on music.
 For example, visitors can enjoy great jazz at the East Lansing Summer Solstice Jazz Festival June 19−20, discover blues at the Michigan Bluesfest Sept.
 18−19 or experience a variety of musical genres at the weeklong Common Ground Music Festival on the city’s scenic riverfront July 7−12.
 For a complete list of offerings, visit

-presents an array of performances annually—from small chamber group ensembles to full-scale operatic productions.
+The Michigan State University College of Music in East Lansing presents an array of performances annually—from small chamber group ensembles to full-scale operatic productions.
 Arts aficionados can catch band, jazz, choral and new music recitals and concerts, often at very reasonable prices.
-For a complete schedule, visit lansing.org. in East Lansing
+For a complete schedule, visit lansing.org.

 Grand Rapids Grandeur

 Forbes has named Grand Rapids “one of the 10 best downtowns in the USA.”
 The clean, safe city in western Michigan offers a plethora of musical options.
 Grand Rapids Symphony, established in 1930, has been recognized as one of America’s leading regional orchestras.
 Each year it presents more than 400 classical and contemporary offerings, and many include pre-concert conversations with musicians and guest artists.
 Some of the performances are staged at DeVos Performance Hall, part of the DeVos Place Convention Center.